 Puyallup tribal council member, David Z Bean has a saying; ‘What affects one of us, affects all of us.’
 This dangerous fossil fuel project exemplifies that.

 RedLine Tacoma organized a typically strong rally to support an indigenous day of action.
 They brought fliers, banners, and numbers to the supporting protest on the 11th Street Bridge which overlooks the Foss.
 They also provided food to canoe pullers after the event was over.
 Also present were Save Tacoma Water and Tacoma Direct Action.
 The Backbone Campaign showed amazing solidarity by bringing a support boat and flying a giant NOLNG banner behind them.

-It was a thought provoking image; A tiny coastal canoe with its pullers singing prayer songs to the water pulling up alongside the giant ships.
+It was a thought-provoking image; A tiny coastal canoe with its pullers singing prayer songs to the water pulling up alongside the giant ships.
 An act of defiance that reminded us all of all that was lost after the original first contact.
 In these waters and between similar looking boats and canoes, that contact turned out to be a fateful one for the first peoples of this land.
-In some way, this was how it started.
-As the Canoe passed under the bridge, a march led by the natives, carried the sound of drum and song down the spiral staircase that leads from Bridge to Dock Street.
-Once we were all safely gathered at the bottom we proceeded and along the promenade. were able to greet the Canoe family and talk to curious onlookers.
+In some ways, this was how it started.
+As the Canoe passed under the bridge, a march led by indigenous activists carried the sound of drum and song down the spiral staircase that leads from Bridge to Dock Street.
+Once every last person was safely gathered at the bottom the march proceeded along the promenade.
+Here the activists were able to greet the Canoe family and talk to curious onlookers.